A Play in Three Acts

 Adri I do not know why I stayed away, but I have told you why I came back because of you.

-Manorama (face lights up, all smiles) So then so then, Adri, tell me honestly you hold no grudges against me?
+Manorama (face lit up with smiles) So then so then, Adri, tell me honestly you hold no grudges against me?
 You are not angry about Ajen?

 Adri (with a peculiar smile) Why would I be angry?
 I believe everyone has the right to their own life.
 Whatever keeps one happy is whats right for them.